 ZERO COST TO THE CLIENT

 There is never an out of pocket charge to the customer!
-L2M has the only patent-pending method that wraps all facets of a complex process to eliminate the headaches, fraud, and waste generally associated with insurance claims and construction
+L2M has the only proven method that wraps all facets of a complex process to eliminate the headaches, fraud, and waste generally associated with insurance claims and construction

 Insurance carrier tactics

 Failing to mitigate further damage

 Lack of construction management skills